 - No interest will accrue until September 31, 2021 (extended to January 2022)

-- The six months of suspended payments count towards loan forgiveness programs, including Public Service Loan Forgiveness (PSLF) and Income-Driven Forgiveness (PAYE, REPAYE, IBR)
+- The suspended payments count towards loan forgiveness programs, including PSLF and IDR forgiveness (PAYE, REPAYE, IBR)

-- Employers who contribute to their employees’ student loans receive a tax break, although that measure must be renewed in 2021 to be permanent
+- Employers who contribute to their employees’ student loans receive a tax break up to $5,250 (through 2025)

-- Borrowers in default will have their six months of suspended payments count towards the nine months needed for loan rehabilitation.
+- Borrowers in default will have their months of suspended payments count towards the nine months needed for loan rehabilitation

 - No collection, wage garnishment, or seizure of tax refunds will happen (backdated to March 13, 2020)

-While that did not come to pass, this bill is still extraordinarily generous for borrowers with federal student loans.
+While that did not come to pass, the CARES Act and subsequent executive orders and bills have been extraordinarily generous for borrowers with federal student loans.

 However, millions of people were about to lose their jobs at the same time, and this is clearly not what loan servicers are built for.

-Servicers like FedLoan Servicing shut down many of their operations during the Coronavirus pandemic.
+Servicers like FedLoan Servicing shut down many of their operations at the beginning of the coronavirus pandemic.